GiamSoo23/GiamSoo23/about-git.md

 ## What is git?

-Git it's a type of document that is used to have a well organized programming.
-With it you can work with a team together using the cloud at the same time, using webpages as github.
+Git is a tool that is used to track changes among different files, usually programming projects.
+It runs on your computer, and it is usually paired with online git services, such as github, that allow you share code changes with a team.

 ### How could I work with?